odoshew-crypto/Introduction-to-git/README.md

-This project is a simple demonstration of how git analogy works
+This project is a simple demonstration of how git analogy works and git versioning.